Linuxfabrik/monitoring-plugins/CONTRIBUTING.rst

 Setting up your development environment
 ---------------------------------------

-Use Python 3.8 for development.
+Use at least Python 3.6 and max.
+Python 3.8 for development.

 Simply clone the libraries and monitoring plugins and start working: